-Having a case dismissed terminates the lawsuit against you as a criminal suspect (defendant) in Arizona.
 Case dismissal means that the criminal charges against you have been dropped – sometimes even before the case goes to court.
-Getting your case dismissed requires assistance from an experienced defense lawyer.
-It is important to have it dismissed properly to avoid someone reopening the case in the future.
+Having a case dismissed terminates the lawsuit against you as a criminal suspect, or the defendant, in Arizona.
+However, it does require assistance from an experienced Maricopa County criminal defense lawyer.
+It is important to have your criminal case dismissed properly to avoid someone reopening it in the future.

 What Does it Mean to Have Your Case Dismissed?